-Move the FSC out of NEUTRAL-PARK position to the desired forward speed.
+1. Move the FSC out of NEUTRAL-PARK position to the desired forward speed.
 DO NOT hold forward on steering levers.
 It is not necessary to hold the FSC lever in position since a friction lock maintains the selected lever position (and forward travel speed).

-In case the transmission drive belt breaks during operation, and if the machine is on a slope, the machine will freewheel down the slope.
+If either of the transmission drive belts break during slope operation, the machine will freewheel down the slope.
 To maintain control, immediately (1) Release the steering levers and simultaneously (2) Move the FSC to the NEUTRAL-PARK position.
 When the machine is stopped or moving slowly, engage the parking brake.

-This is exactly the same procedure used to normally stop and park the machine.
+NOTE: This is exactly the same procedure used to normally stop and park the machine.

 An operator presence switch (seat switch) will cause the engine to stop if the FSC is out of the NEUTRAL-PARK position and the operator is not in the seat.
-The function of this switch should be checked by the operator raising off the seat with the tractor moving forward (allow a 1/2 second off the seat for the time delay function); the engine should stop.
+The function of this switch should be checked by the operator raising off the seat with the tractor moving forward (allow 1/2 second "off the seat" for the time delay function); the engine should stop.
 If the safety system is not working, it should be repaired or replaced before operating the mower.
 DO NOT disconnect the safety switches; they are for the operator's protection.

-NOTE: If the FSC lever will not stay in the selected position, the friction lock needs to be adjusted.
+If the FSC lever will not stay in the selected position, the friction lock needs to be adjusted.
 Contact your Walker dealer.

-Steer by pulling the lever on the side of desired direction of turn, e.g., pull the LH lever to turn left.
+2. Steer by pulling the lever on the side of desired direction of turn, e.g., pull the LH lever to turn left.
 To minimize the possibility of overcontrol, use only one hand on both steering levers.